How the North Hollywood shootout changed policing

 More than 300 outgunned LEOs from five agencies, fighting for their lives, fired more than 550 rounds

 LOS ANGELES — LAPD Officer James Zboravan was two months and eight days out of the police academy when he faced a barrage of machine-gun fire, shot and wounded a bank robber and dove across unarmored officers to shield them with his bulletproof vest.

 He was shot four times before leaping through an exploding glass doorway.

 “There was no time to be scared.
 It’s not a macho thing.
 There’s so much going on.
 You fall back on your training — the best in the world,” recalled Zboravan, an award-winning sergeant now serving as an assistant watch commander at Northeast Division.
 “The lesson is, very plainly: “Just because you’re shot doesn’t mean you’re going to die.
 You must fight on.”

-Twenty years ago, on Feb.
+On Feb.
 28, 1997, two men armed with fully automatic weapons and clad in heavy body armor did more than rob the Bank of America at 6600 Laurel Canyon Blvd. in North Hollywood.

 For 44 thunderous minutes, they marched through a neighborhood under siege, spraying stores, homes and cars with 1,100 armor-piercing bullets, wounding 11 police officers and six bystanders.